Embassy of Sweden, Helsinki

-The building
+History

+In January 1918, the Swedish King in Council proposed creating a ministerial position in Helsinki.
+Foreign Minister Johannes Hellner commented that, given Finland's new status as an independent state, it was essential to establish a diplomatic mission in Helsinki as soon as possible, with a minister and a legation secretary.
+At the same time, the career consulate general in Helsinki was to be abolished.

+In September 1954, the Swedish government decided to elevate the legation in Helsinki to an embassy, and at the same time the current envoy, Gösta Engzell, was appointed ambassador in Helsinki.

+Buildings

+Chancery

 The embassy building was built in 1839 to be businessman J. H. Heidenstrauchs home.
-It became an embassy in the 1920s.
-It was originally designed by architect A. F. Granstedt, but after becoming an embassy, it was heavily changed.
+It became a diplomatic mission in the 1920s.
+It was originally designed by architect A. F. Granstedt, but after becoming a diplomatic mission, it was heavily changed.
 The architect of this was Swedish Torben Grut, who designed it to look like the Stockholm Palace.